tomthecarrot/GlassGrid/README.md

 To uninstall:
 Open a terminal console or command line and type: ```adb uninstall com.carrotcorp.glassgrid```

-Licensed under the CarrotCorp Open Source License 1.0.
+GPL v3 license.
 See LICENSE file for more information.